abd8563/RenameComputer/README.md

 #RenameComputer

-This simple Powershell script can change computers name in domain remotely without any third partty app.
+This simple Powershell script can change computers name in domain remotely without any third party app.

 to use script: